 Iveco Daily ride comfort

 Put a bit of weight in the back, however, and you’ll find this substantially improved.
-In fact, the 2019-onwards version we've driven complete with test weight felt very composed over some particularly bumpy Italian road surfaces, with only the very worst ruts and lumps transmitting shocks through to the passengers in the cab.
+In fact, the 2019-onwards versions we've driven with weight on-board felt very composed over some particularly bumpy road surfaces, with only the very worst ruts and lumps transmitting shocks through to the passengers in the cab.

 You can make life even better for the driver in this regard by specifying a suspensed seat to further soak up any surface disturbances.